tnfigueiredo/-tiny-bank/README.md

 running application itself.
 Those are the services running in this docker-compose:

  - appdocs: it is a MkDocs service based on a Docker image that generate html documentation based on markdown files.
+ - testDocs: it is a httpd image that makes available HTML documentation generated through the project's build test result for the BDD requirements and tests.
- - testdocs: it is a httpd image that makes available HTML documentation generated through the project's build test result.
+ - unitTestDocs: it is a httpd image that makes available HTML documentation generated through the project's build test result for unit tests.
  - tiny-bank-api: it is the RESTful API service related to the project requirements.
 This project is accessible through an OpenAPI HTML interface.

 ## How to run it